 STYLES of INVISIBILITY

 b. …. others are shrinking violets, hiding our light ‘under a bushel’, either doing very little with our life, OR being really good at things that are not our soul’s purpose & passion.
-Either way keeps us from the fear losing what feels most important – no risk – no loss!
+Either way keeps us from the fear of losing what feels most important to our core.
+No risk – no loss!

-c. ….. while others are the daredevil/ superstar type, “addicted to excitement”, who fall into several categories, including: showing off (performing), making lots of money (corporate) & ‘letting it all hang out’ (reality shows), being gangsters &/or flamboyant addicts.
+c. ….. while others are the daredevil/ superstar type, “addicted to excitement”, who fall into several categories, including : showing off (performing), making lots of money (corporate) & ‘letting it all hang out’ (social), being gangsters &/or flamboyant addicts.

 Being ‘seen’ in these ways come from narcissism, self-hate, lack of boundaries & need for external approval – rather than expressing an authentic Self – which is still mostly invisible.